 UK Companies are increasingly employing non-executive directors to provide experienced advice and guidance to help them succeed.
 However, there is a shortfall of experienced individuals to provide this help – and one company which specialises in placing individuals with companies believes that retired professionals can fill that gap.

-Ray Fox, founder of the NEDExchange, explains: “Many companies are looking for non executive directors but don’t know how to find them.
-Similarly, there are many recently retired Company Directors, Company Secretaries, Accountants and Lawyers who would be ideal as non executive directors.
-What we do is act as a sort of marriage broker, putting those companies who are looking for Non Executive Directors in touch with those individuals who want to become non executive directors.”
+In the words of our late founder , Ray Fox: “Many companies are looking for non executive directors but don’t know how to find them.
+Similarly, there are many recently retired Company Directors, Company Secretaries, Accountants and Lawyers who would be ideal as non-executive directors.
+What we do is act as a sort of marriage broker, putting those companies who are looking for Non-Executive Directors in touch with those individuals who want to become non-executive directors.”